Footnotes Issue #66: October 31, 2012

 --Mike Brune, Sierra Club Executive Director

-I took the Georgia Chapter Director position about a month after the climate bill had failed in the US Senate, summer of 2010.
+I took the Georgia Chapter Director position about a month after the climate bill had failed in the U.S. Senate, summer of 2010.
 It has been dispiriting to watch the consequences: the U.S. handcuffed at international climate negotiations, and the long and drawn-out public disillusionment has prevented other climate policy solutions from gaining any traction.

 Here in Georgia, I felt we didn't need to frame the issues we are working on in the climate context because there are so many other reasons to embrace energy efficiency, clean energy, transportation options and land protection.
 Benefits include job creation, saving consumers money, lessening the strain on our water resources, and cleaner air, just to name a few.

-As we keep friends and family in Sandy’s path in our thoughts and prayers, it is hard not to connect the dots: extreme weather is becoming more frequent and severe all over the planet because we are changing the make-up of the atmosphere in the biggest most dangerous experiment ever.
+As we keep friends and family in Sandy's path in our thoughts and prayers, it is hard not to connect the dots: extreme weather is becoming more frequent and severe all over the planet because we are changing the make-up of the atmosphere in the biggest, most dangerous experiment ever.
 In Georgia, we have already seen increased flooding and drought, and climatologists warn that sea levels will rise, and diseases will spread.

-Recent reports that US carbon emissions are down 7.7% since 2006, and we may well achieve deeper reductions by 2020 than we would have under the climate bill.
-And we see climate solutions popping up all over the place.
+Recent reports that US carbon emissions are down 7.7% since 2006, and that we may well achieve deeper reductions by 2020 than we would have under the climate bill.
+We see climate solutions popping up all over the place.
 In September, all the new electricity that came online was from wind and solar.
 Other states are setting good examples: Iowa gets 23% of its electricity from wind, which has created 7,000 jobs.
 Michigan is considering a ballot initiative to get 25% of its energy from renewables by 2025.
 New Jersey is a leader on solar megawatts installed.
 We need to make sure the solutions reach the scale that will stabilize the climate, and the Southeast presents the biggest challenge, and also the biggest opportunity.